ashleyduche/liver-brain-alcohol-dge-pipeline/README.md

 ## Methods

-For each of the six regions of interest (ROIs), DESeq2 (`~ Group`, Control as reference) compares alcohol-treated vs. control samples, specifying design formula as `~ Group` with control as reference.
+For the six regions of interest (ROIs), DESeq2 compares alcohol-treated vs. control samples within each ROI, defining the design formula as `~ Group` with controls set as reference.
 Statistically significant DEGs are identified using `padj <= 0.01` and`log2FoldChange > ±0.32` threshold with Benjamini-Hochberg FDR correction.
 ROI gene lists with fewer than 10 significant DEGs are excluded from downstream analyses.
 Note: Batch (animal ID) is recovered from each sample's ID and used for PCA QC.

 ## Data